 Gerald Flurry and others have been grasping at straws, trying to re-direct the attention of their members to think that HWA made accurate prophecies, when in fact, he didn’t.
 [Also see: Haven’t HWA’s prophecies just not come to pass yet?]
 They have been patting themselves on the back that HWA was right all along, when HWA never had it right in the first place.
 Bending scenarios to fit predictions is definitely the work of a false prophet.

 While the Bible speaks of a restored Roman Empire (Daniel 2:40-43), it says nothing about America and Britain being modern-day Israel.
 It says nothing about “dual prophecies.”

 The Bible predicts the rise and fall of nations and what will happen in the future.
 But we should give glory to God, and not to any man.
 Jesus doesn’t want us to worry and live in fear, but to put our trust in God.
 Prophecies will be fulfilled, not because the false prophets “predicted it,” but because God’s Word plainly states it.
-Trust in the Lord Jesus and live in peace.
+Trust in the Lord Jesus and receive His peace.

 By D. M. Williams and Kelly Marshall